aumath-advancedr2019/simDNA/reqspec.md

 ## Functions:
-- Help functions: simulates mutations based on branch length
+- simSeq: simulates mutations based on branch length.
+Made function together.
+Maiken and Camilla tests and write documentation.
 - Simulates DNA sequence based on a fixed population size.
-Made by everybody
+Made by Camilla and Maiken
 - Simulates DNA sequence based on a variable (continuous) population size.
-Made by Camilla.
+Made by Camilla and Maiken
 - Simulates DNA sequence based on a variable (bottleneck) population size.
-Made by Maiken.
+Made by Camilla and Maiken
-- Various functions that provides different properties of the simulated data.
-For example: site frequency spectrum (SFS), visualization of ancestral tree, total number of mutations (S_total).
+- Various functions that provides different properties of data.
+For example: site frequency spectrum (SFS), SNP matrix, total number of mutations (S_total), different ways of estimating mutation rate.
 Made by Elias.
+- If time: visualization of ancestral tree.
+Made by everybody

 ## Classes